-- Discussion of the state of the balance sheet
+- Discussion of the state of the budget

-- Identification of problems from their emergence, in order to correct them before they are aggravated in the later stages of the project
+- Identification of problems using a preventive approach in order to correct them before they can worsen in the subsequent design phases.

-- Determination of the elements that fully satisfy the prefixed objectives
+- Determination of the elements that fully satisfy the set objectives

-Second step – Monitoring and reporting of the project
+Second step – Monitoring and reporting related to the project

-For this action, ARCADIA SIT proposes a monitoring of the web system that allows updating and checking each phase as timing, work progress, technical and administrative documentation.
+For this action ARCADIA SIT adopts a web monitoring system of reports, which allows you to update and verify elements such as times, progress, technical and administrative documentation.

-The reporting of the project is the basis for the management and administrative evaluation of the same, this activity involves the collection and dissemination of information regarding the way in which resources are used to achieve the objectives set, and the assessment of the progress of the project. project, based on the work plan.
+The report issued during the project phase represents the basis for the management and evaluation of the progress of the project, based on the work plan.